10 Most Affordable Cities To Buy A Home

 Although Detroit has suffered major blows over the years—a failing car industry, racism-fueled out-migration to the suburbs and blighted neighborhoods caused by the Great Recession—Detroit has been on the upswing for the last few years.

 Major companies like General Motors, Ally Financial and Quicken Loans are headquartered in Detroit.
 Big tech also has a presence there, including Microsoft, Google and LinkedIn.
-And most recently, Apple announced it would partner with the University of Michigan and open its first North American developer academy in Detroit.
+And most recently, Apple announced it would partner with Michigan State University and open its first North American developer academy in Detroit.

 “Detroit and the surrounding areas have always been an amazing place to live, work and play.
 Belle Isle Park was designed by the same group that designed Central Park in New York City,” says Randolph Barker, president of the Detroit Association of Realtors.
 “Our food offerings are diverse and reflect the blended culture of the city.
 Some of the best things I have ever eaten can be found in Mexicantown, Greektown, Midtown, Corktown and Downtown.”